 Do you have a vacation or second home that doesn’t get used very often anymore?
 Have you considered replacing that home with something new?

-Or perhaps, have you considered converting the equity in that home into investment funds?
 If you’ve thought about selling that vacation or second home, have you wished you could sell it without having to pay high capital gain taxes?
 Maybe you don’t yet own a vacation or second home, but have considered investing in exchangeable real estate that will help you earn the funds to purchase a vacation or second home through a 1031 exchange?

 Since March 10, 2008, rules on exchanging vacation and second homes have become much clearer.
 The IRS created specific guidelines making it possible to easily complete a tax-deferred 1031 exchange of a vacation or second home for a replacement vacation or second home.